Buddy Cole (character): After the TV series

 Following the conclusion of the television series in 1995, Buddy Cole made regular appearances in Scott Thompson's one-man stage show.
 Buddy has been one of many characters revived for The Kids in the Hall reunion tours; he did not, however, appear in the troupe's 1996 film Kids in the Hall: Brain Candy or their 2010 reunion miniseries The Kids in the Hall: Death Comes to Town.
-He did appear in a sketch in the 2022 Amazon Prime revival of The Kids in the Hall, reminiscing about the changes in the gay village over the years as he walked down the street with a friend, before they unexpectedly came across the last remaining glory hole.
+He did appear in a sketch in the 2022 Amazon Prime revival of The Kids in the Hall, reminiscing about the changes in the gay village over the years as he walks down the street with a friend, before they unexpectedly come across the last remaining glory hole.

+In 1994, Thompson appeared in character as Buddy Cole in Bruce LaBruce's film Super 8½.

 In 1998, Thompson and Paul Bellini co-authored the book Buddy Babylon: The Autobiography of Buddy Cole.

 In early 2006, Breakthrough Entertainment, the producers of the series Atomic Betty and Paradise Falls, announced that an animated comedy series based on the character was in development.
 Buddy's was expected to air on CBC Television and the American LGBT channel Here!.
 However, in a February 1, 2007 interview on Tom Green Live, Thompson announced that the series was no longer in development.
 No reason for the dissolution of the show was given, but Thompson did say that Buddy Cole now had his own blog instead, written and updated by Thompson himself.

 On January 13, 2008, Thompson posted a video blog as Cole.
 However, it was also his last; as announced in the video (titled "Adieu to EWE"), Cole simply did not have enough time to blog.

 In February 2014, Thompson appeared in character as Buddy Cole on several episodes of The Colbert Report, serving as the program's correspondent to the 2014 Winter Olympics in Sochi, Russia.
 His coverage focused on Russia's anti-gay laws, including interviewing openly gay Ambassador Daniel Baer of the Organization for Security and Cooperation in Europe.

 In 2018, Thompson toured the stage show Après Le Déluge: The Buddy Cole Monologues, and released a new reprint of Buddy Babylon.